th1j5/Solid-data-saver/README.md

 # soliddatasaver
 ## Description
-Some code which allows us to save static data in a users datapod (if their credentials are available) without interfacing through any GUI.
+Some code which allows us to save data in a users datapod (if their credentials are available) without interfacing through any GUI.
+(Fount in src/)
-- main.js: Contains all code needed to upload the static data.
-- static(1/2).ttl: Turtle file containing static data.
-- backup.ttl: Turtle file which serves as local backup of the online graph (saved in main.js)
-- generator.py: Python script used to generate static.ttl.
-- test.js: Random test file to try out a few things here and there.
+- main.mjs: Starts the program.
+First logs in to the Solid pod(s) and dowloads the ontology, then registers itself at the leshan server(s).
+- leshanEventRetriever.mjs: Registers EventListener with a callback
+- rmlmapper.mjs: Maps incoming JSON object to RDF(N3).
+Does some preprocessing and uses then RocketRML.
+- solidPodSaver.mjs: Logs in into Solid pod(s) and accepts RDF measurements, which are send to the Solid pod.
+- getPodData.mjs: Return the right IoTDocument to write our data to, if webID is given.
+Uses the private type index of solid.
+- ontologySearcher.mjs: Downloads LwM2M ontology and uses this to query which Object/Resource Class is bound to which number.
+Thus, this is used to map objectnumber <-> objectname (like: object3303 <-> lwm2m:LWM2MTemperatureObject).

+In config/
+- config.mjs: All configuration parameters can be adjusted here.
+- mapping_uuid.ttl: RML file to denote how the transformation from JSON to RDF has to happen.
+This file uses skolemization of blank nodes, which means that blank nodes get a random IRI.
+- mapping_blank_nodes.ttl: Same as above, but using blank nodes instead of nodes with a random IRI.
+This would be preferred, but 'rdflib.js' has some problems with blank nodes, thinking they are the same when they shouldn't be.
+(Thus squashing measurement into 1 node :/)

 ## Installation and usage